sendbird/sendbird-calls-android/README.md

 });
 ```

-Incoming calls are received either via the application's persistent internal server connection, or (if the application is in the background) via FCM (Firebase Cloud Messaging) push notifications.
-FCM messages received by the SendBirdCall instance must be delivered to the SDK.
+When the app is in the foreground, incoming call events are received via the SDK’s persistent internal server connection.
+However, when the app is closed or in the background, incoming calls are  recieved via FCM (Firebase Cloud Messaging) push notifications.
+FCM messages received by `SendBirdCall` must be delivered to the SDK via the `SendBirdCall.handleFirebaseMessageData()` method.

 ```java
 public class MyFirebaseMessagingService extends FirebaseMessagingService {